amolabs/docs/qs_crex.md

 ```

 ### Setup Connection
-You need to set a pakcage-global `rpc.RpcRemote` variable to setup connections.
+You need to set a package-global `rpc.RpcRemote` variable to setup connections.
 Currently, there is a testnet running.
 So you may connect to one of the testnet RPC nodes:
 - `172.104.88.12:26657`
 - `139.162.116.176:26657`
 - `96.126.125.11:26657`